 - able to apply systematic methods to produce code with better resiliency against bugs;

 - understand basic cryptographic primitives and their proper use in source code;

-Language level vulnerabilities, secure programming techniques and approaches, input processing, code checking, security testing, integrity of modules, concurrent issues, random number generation and usage, security primitives, security code review.
+- Language level vulnerabilities, secure programming techniques and approaches, input processing, static and dynamic code checking, binary defenses and exploits, security testing, integrity of modules, concurrent issues, random number generation and usage, security primitives, security code review.